 10km/6.2 miles Allow 3-4 hours

 It is likely that both sheep and cattle will be encountered on this walk – please follow the Scottish Outdoor Access Code.
 Also check field before entering and detour to avoid cattle if necessary.
 Keep dogs on a lead or under close control and if threatened by cattle release your dog.

 Tombae car park (Nr Tomnavoulin): NJ 218 257 - Following green arrow waymarkers with tree logo in the centre.

-From the Tombae quarry car park, walk back to the public road and turn left following the public road a short distance, until the road bends left and you see a stile ahead.
-Cross the stile to reach the track that forks down to the right and follow it through the trees, before crossing the River Livet at the bridge.
+From the car park, walk back to the public road and turn left following the road a short distance, until the it bends left and you see a stile ahead.
+Cross the stile to reach the a track and follow it through the trees, before crossing the River Livet at the bridge.
 Continue on the track as it starts along a field, but then turn right off the track and cross the field towards another less substantial wooden bridge.
 Cross over the Crombie water here and then veer left and uphill through the gate.
 Continue along the edge of the farm fields, following the southern bank of the Crombie, before dropping down onto a section of boardwalk.
 At the end of the boardwalk you reach another footbridge over the river.
 This bridge marks the junction of the paths which circle the Bochel and the point to which you will return to retrace your steps to the car park.